harrisonlab/phytophthora_fragariae/popgen_analysis/ldhat_analysis.md

-Average values are stored in the output log files from sge Ensure all the jobs in one loop are finished before starting the other They both produce output files of the same name initially due to source code
+Average values are stored in the output log files from sge Ensure all the jobs in one loop are finished before starting the other They both produce intermediate files of the same name initially due to source code

 ```bash
 for input_dir in $(ls -d contig_*)